Skip to content

 Projection causality is modeled in the same shared contract, not in SDK event objects.
 Use createCloudProjectionFenceToken, createCloudProjectionCheckpoint, cloudProjectionFenceObserved, and createCloudAutomationEventEnvelope from packages/shared/src/cloud-session-projection.ts when a Cloud, Gateway, workflow, paired Desktop, or automation path needs to prove that a mutation has been observed by product projection.
 Fence identities must use exact tenant/workspace/session/workflow-run/client ids; fuzzy or suffix matching is not part of the contract.

 Standalone Gateway has its own private OpenCode runtime boundary.
 SDK client objects and raw SDK events must stay inside apps/standalone-gateway/src/opencode.ts; the rest of the standalone app should consume normalized standalone events and durable Gateway repository records.
+Each channel delivery or queued job supplies a stable admission key, which the adapter maps to the native V2 prompt id.
+After admission, the adapter consumes v2.session.events from the returned admittedSeq rather than relying on the lossy global event tail.
+This preserves fast completions and crash retries without re-executing tool side effects.
+A bounded execution deadline interrupts the native session if no terminal event arrives.

 SDK v2 Upgrade Checklist